 Second floor

-The extension and alteration of a 4-storey townhouse for a family in Antwerp.
-The house is on a street of 19th century town houses near the Sint-Willibrorduskerk in Antwerp.
+The project involves the extension and renovation of a four-story townhouse for a family in Antwerp, located on a street lined with 19th-century townhouses near the Sint-Willibrorduskerk.

-By removing the wall supporting the stairs a larger hallway is created allowing more daylight to enter the house.
-The kitchen has been moved from the back of the house to the centre and is visible from the hallway through internal glazing.
-At the rear of the house a new garden room is made with a draped timber roof creating a light and elegant domestic atmosphere.
+To enhance the flow of space and light, we removed the wall supporting the staircase, resulting in a more open hallway that invites additional daylight into the house.
+The kitchen has been relocated from the back of the house to the center, visible through internal glazing from the hallway.
+At the rear, we’ve added a new garden room with a gracefully draped timber roof, creating a light and elegant domestic atmosphere.

-On the first floor the room to the rear of the house is opened up to the staircase changing the spatial experience of ascending the stairs and a timber screen hides small rooms behind it.
-A new bathroom is made around a curved tiled wall on the second floor of the house.
+On the first floor, the room at the back has been opened up to the staircase, transforming the spatial experience of ascending the stairs.
+A timber screen conceals small rooms behind it.
+Additionally, a new bathroom has been introduced on the second floor, featuring a curved tiled wall.

-The house’s original 19th century interior would have once been given character from the figurative gesture of the chimney.
-In the house on Lovelingstraat the only remaining chimneys are in the front rooms on the street side.
-Now the missing figuration of the interiors are restored by constructing new figurative elements: the plaster wainscoting, the oak studwork wall, the steel truss, the I-beam, the folded timber screen and the curved tiled wall.
+The original 19th-century interior would have once been characterized by the decorative presence of a chimney.
+In the Lovelingstraat house, the remaining chimneys are located in the front rooms facing the street.
+To restore the lost figuration of the interiors, we have introduced new decorative elements, including plaster wainscoting, oak stud work walls, a steel truss, an I-beam, a folded timber screen, and a curved tiled wall.

-Familiar materials are used for these elements with a finish to add specificity or to bring a material closer to a domestic atmosphere.
-The colours chosen are to be seen together as one moves through the house, as one figure in front of another.
-The dark blue wainscoting in the foreground, the deep red oak studwork as middle ground and the Sulphur yellow truss in the background.
+These elements utilize familiar materials but are finished to add specificity and evoke a domestic atmosphere.
+The color scheme is designed to create a cohesive visual experience as one moves through the house, with dark blue wainscoting in the foreground, deep red oak studwork in the middle ground, and a sulfur-yellow truss in the background.

 • Design teamDirk Somers, William Burgess & Merijn Muller